mrpintime/mrpintime/README.md

 ### Picture Description

-This picicture is quantum wave so:
+This picture is quantum wave so:

 Quantum wave refers to the mathematical description of the behavior of tiny particles, such as electrons and photons, in the quantum world.